Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Basic estimates and identities

 \subsection{Two simple commutation formulas}

-To derive estimates for the solution's derivatives, we will repeatedly commute the reduced equations with the transported spatial coordinate partial derivative vectorfields $\lbrace \partial_i \rbrace_{i=1,\cdots,\mydim}$, and we will use the following commutation relation to uncover the structure of various error terms:
+To derive estimates for the solution's derivatives, we will repeatedly commute the reduced equations with the transported spatial coordinate partial derivative vectorfields $\lbrace \partial_i \rbrace_{i=1,\cdots,\mydim}$, and we will use the following commutation relation to uncover the structure of various error terms (see Sect.\,\ref{SS:NOTATIONANDCONVENTIONS} for our conventions for multi-indices):